dobrishinov/epaper_templates/README.md

  :heavy_check_mark:	Fix the VSPI SPI pins mapping.

  :heavy_check_mark: Optimise the Waveshare 7.5 inch BW screen support.
 (Add specific settings in the UI for [Waveshare boards with "clever" reset circuit](https://forum.arduino.cc/t/terrible-trouble-with-an-waveshare-epaper-2-9-display/701670/3))

+ :heavy_check_mark:	Added battery information for battery powered devices.
+(New variables names: "battery_voltage" or "battery_level".
+This variables is not showing in the Variables tab, but you can use it when you type it explicitly.)
+Added also new settings in the Power Tab. ("Show Battery Info", "Battery Measure Pin", "Battery Convert Factor")

+ ## TODO LIST
+ :hourglass_flowing_sand:	Update README regularly.

+ :rainbow: Add more time zones.

+ :rainbow: Add more Fonts.

+ :rainbow: Add Cyrillic support.

+ :rainbow: Show System Variables (TRANSIENT_VARIABLES) in the Variables tab as read only.

+ :rainbow: Add option to reset the network with a button and to start AP mode if we need to change the network.

+ :rainbow: Add option for static IP address in the UI.

+ :star:	More Soon...

 ## :exclamation: IMPORTANT things which we need to keep in mind before trying to build the project (also in the original repo)
  - We need to setup NVM first (Link with more info: https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/)
  - I used NVM version '1.1.9' as a package control system for NPM.